all-contributors/app/README.md

 @all-contributors will then creates a PR to add the contributor and respond to you

+> If this is your first time asking @all-contributors to add a contributor, you will need to ensure you have a `README.md` file in the root of the project (it can be empty).

 ## Contributing
 If you have suggestions for how the AllContributorsBot could be improved, or want to report a bug, [open an issue](https://github.com/all-contributors/all-contributors-bot/issues)!